WojcioTrue/particle_background/README.md

 ## General Information
-- Smooth animation for background particles.
+- Smooth animation for background particles .
 - Getting better understanding how particles can be generated, animated and modified.
 - Learning how `Window.requestAnimationFrame()` work.
 - modifying CSS properieties of particle using JavaScript.